Malte311/Loginsystem/README.md

 Currently, there is no support for the users to change their password by themselves.
 There is no interface for user administration, only a simple console script in order to keep things simple.

 In order to adjust the name of the application, simply replace the term 'Loginsystem' in the `.html` files.

+Some countries, like Germany, require special legal notice on websites, like 'Impressum' and 'Datenschutz' in Germany.
+If these are not necessary, simple remove them from the page footer in the `.html` files.

 ## :page_facing_up: License